jpablobr/cheat_fu/Readme.md

 This might me a drawback or a really cool feature depending on how you look at it, since you will have to learn Ronn in order to covert your cheats sheets. (pretty much just markdown)

+Well, you are not actually required to use ronn for making man pages... but it just make it so much easier!

 Cheat_fu was inspired by `cheat` [cheat.errtheblog.com](cheat.errtheblog.com) by Chris Wanstrath and `ch` [cheats](https://github.com/visionmedia/ch) by [visionmedia](https://github.com/visionmedia).

 ## Screenshot